SaptarshiSarkar12/Drifty/Website/app/docs/Quickstart.md

 - Free and Open Source forever
 - Faster downloading of files, just like IDM
-- Youtube, Instagram, Twitter/X etc..
-Platforms supported
+- Popular platforms like YouTube, Instagram, etc. are also supported
 - Both CLI (Command Line Interface) and GUI (Graphical User Interface) are available
 - Multi-threaded downloading is used in Drifty to get accelerated download speeds